jonnonz1/nz-statute-book/acts/public/1992/student-loan-scheme-act-1992.md

 ### 38AE Power of Commissioner to grant exemptions to borrowers who do not satisfy 183-day requirement
 (1) On the application of a borrower who does not satisfy the 183-day requirement in section 38AB, the Commissioner may, if the Commissioner considers that it is fair and reasonable to do so, grant an exemption to the 183-day requirement to that borrower if the principal reason that the borrower does not satisfy the 183-day requirement is because—
-  (a) the borrower was personally absent from New Zealand in the service in any capacity of the Government of New Zealand; or (b) the borrower was personally absent from New Zealand because he or she was working as a volunteer or for token payment for a charitable organisation named in regulations made under this Act (charity); or
+  (a) the borrower was personally absent from New Zealand in the service in any capacity of the Government of New Zealand; or (b) the borrower was personally absent from New Zealand because he or she was working as a volunteer or for token payment for a charitable organisation that, at the time the borrower did that work, was named in regulations made under this Act (charity); or
   (c) of an unexpected delay; or
   (d) of an unplanned personal absence; or
   (e) the borrower is required to be personally absent from New Zealand because of the borrower's employment or occupation; or
-  (f) the borrower was personally absent from New Zealand because the borrower accompanied his or her wife or husband, civil union partner, or de facto partner (partner) overseas.
+  (f) the borrower was personally absent from New Zealand because the borrower accompanied his or her wife or husband, civil union partner, or de facto partner (partner) overseas; or
+  (g) the borrower was personally absent from New Zealand because he or she was in 1 or more of Niue, the Cook Islands, Tokelau, or the Ross Dependency.
 (2) If the Commissioner grants an exemption under subsection (1), the Commissioner must specify either— (a) the start and end dates for the period for which the relevant borrower is treated as being personally present in New Zealand for the purposes of section 38AB; or
   (b) the conditions that must apply or be met in order for the relevant borrower to be treated as being personally present in New Zealand for the purposes of section 38AB.